 Take the family on a cultural and educational experience of Thailand.
 Beginning at Bangkok, explore the city on local transportation, visit unique and bustling markets before travelling overland to historical sites of Kanchanaburi.
 Complete the experience in the north, Chiang Mai by visiting Wat Phra That Doi Suthep and spending a day with a friendly local in the comforts of his home.

-Cool down with a local Thai iced coffee, kafe boran, or a fresh, cold fruit shake.
-After that, hop on a tuk tuk to River City Shopping Complex pier and take a ferry crossing to Khlongsan district and explore the local market in the area.
+Cool down with a local Thai iced coffee (kafe boran) or a fresh, cold fruit shake.
+Afterwards, hop on a tuk-tuk to the River City Shopping Complex pier and take a ferry across to Khlong San district to explore the local market.

-End the walking tour at the Jam Factory, a small industrial design complex with a modern book café and a unique furniture shop by a famous Thai artist.
-Located in the complex is The Never Ending Summer Restaurant, a cool industrial style Thai restaurant with authentic Thai taste and enjoy a nice dinner in a cozy atmosphere (at own expenses).
+End the walking tour at the Jam Factory, a small industrial design complex featuring a modern book café and a unique furniture shop by a renowned Thai artist.
+Located within the complex is The Never Ending Summer Restaurant, a stylish industrial-themed Thai restaurant where you can enjoy an authentic Thai dinner in a cozy atmosphere (at your own expense).
 After dinner, transfer back to the hotel.

 Overnight in Bangkok.